Calendar of Events

 ALL FAA MEDICAL FORMS MUST BE FILLED OUT ON-LINE @

-PRIOR TO YOUR MEDICAL EXAMINATION.
+PRIOR TO YOUR MEDICAL EXAMINATION

 You must bring the confirmation number with you when you come for your medical appointment.
 No walk-in without a confirmation number.